 By the narrowest of margins, House Republicans approved an amended version of the American Health Care Act (AHCA) on May 4 (the bill needed 216 votes to pass; it won 217).
 Although the measure now faces long odds – if not a major overhaul – to get through the Senate, employers and invested HR/benefits professionals should know six things about AHCA as it gets one step closer to the president’s desk.

-Recent news has been focused on the questions surrounding the American Healthcare Act (AHCA): Will it get enough votes to pass?
+Recent news in the last several weeks had been focused on the questions surrounding the American Healthcare Act (AHCA): Will it get enough votes to pass?
 Is it a sufficient departure from ACA?
 How will it be funded?
 What is the burden to employers in reporting and cost requirements?
-Although there are more questions than answers at the moment, here are two important facts employers need for now:
+However, the White House and House Speaker Paul Ryan (R-Wis.) decided to withdraw AHCA from going to a House floor vote.
+With that, employers can go back to giving ACA their full compliance attention for the time being.
+So, here are two important facts employers need now:

 Last week – just as we were packing our bags for Vision San Francisco – House Republicans released their plans to repeal/replace the Affordable Care Act (ACA).
 The proposed legislation, announced March 6, doesn’t technically repeal or replace ACA in its entirety, but instead uses a congressional process called budget reconciliation to roll back ACA’s major taxes, penalties, and funding streams.
 These separate measures are on parallel tracks through two large House committees under the umbrella name of the American Health Care Act (AHCA).
 Progress is moving quickly; House Speaker Paul Ryan (R-Wis.) says he wants to have bills ready for the president’s signature before lawmakers head home for the Easter recess in April.